vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 Hi!

-I'm a data scientist at the University of British Columbia, Vancouver.
-My primary focus is the development and delivery of the Master of Data Science program.
+I'm an Assistant Professor of Teaching at the University of British Columbia, Vancouver.
+My priority there is to establish the responsible use of statistics for data science.

 My hobbies include outdoor recreation :evergreen_tree: such as hiking :mans_shoe:, birding :bird:, skiing :ski:, fishing :fishing_pole_and_fish:, canoeing :rowboat:, and others.